zonemaster/zonemaster/docs/specifications/tests/Methods.md

            1. Extract the name server names from the NS records in the authority section.
-           2. Extract any A or AAAA record from the additional section whose owner name is [in-bailiwick] name server name.
+           2. Extract any A or AAAA record from the additional section if the owner name is an [in-bailiwick] name server name.
            3. Update the *Name Servers* if new a name server name or a new IP address for any name server name is found.
-           4. Return the *Name Servers*.
+           4. Output the *Name Servers*.
-           5. Processing the steps is stopped.
+           5. Processing the method is stopped.

 6. If the response is authoritative (AA bit set) and the answer section contains the NS record of the Child Zone: